AllLiver/Froggi/README.md

 # Tech Stack
  - Rust and Axum for the backend
- - HTML, CSS, JavaScript, and the HTMX library for the frontend
+ - HTML, CSS, JavaScript, and the [HTMX](https://htmx.org/) library for the frontend

 # Licence
-Froggi is licenced under the permissive [MIT Licence](https://mit-license.org/).
+Froggi is distributed under the [MIT Licence](https://mit-license.org/)., a permissive open-source license.